 The bottom line

 Writing your thesis is a daunting task that requires a lot of effort, time, and research.
-Still, as long as you choose your topic carefully, remember to cite your sources, and create an efficient writing schedule, we’re certain you’ll succeed.
+Still, as long as you choose your topic carefully, remember to cite your sources, and create an efficient writing schedule, or just ask to buy term papers online, we’re certain you’ll succeed.

 Either way, remember to celebrate your success when you’re done!
 After all of that work, you most certainly deserve it!